Francis E. Warren Air Force Base: LGM-118 Peacekeeper missiles, 1982–2005

 Minuteman IIIs occupied the silos from 1974 to 1986.
 On 22 November 1982, President Ronald Reagan stated his decision in a statement for Congress, to deploy the MX missile dubbed "Peacekeeper" (later designated LGM-118 Peacekeeper) to superhardened silos located at Warren AFB.
-Capable of carrying up to 10 independently targeted nuclear warheads, the "Peacekeeper" was intended to strengthen the ground-based strategic policy of the U.S. The initial plan was to deploy 100 "Peacekeepers" in silos of the 400th and 319th Strategic Missile Squadrons.
+Capable of carrying up to 10 independently targeted nuclear warheads, the Peacekeeper was intended to strengthen the ground-based strategic policy of the U.S. The initial plan was to deploy 100 Peacekeepers in silos of the 400th and 319th Strategic Missile Squadrons.
 In July 1984, construction began for "Peacekeeper" support facilities at Warren AFB.
-From 1986 through 1988, 50 "Peacekeepers" would be backfitted into the silos occupied by Minuteman IIIs from 1974 to 1986 of the 400th Strategic Missile Squadron.
+From 1986 through 1988, 50 Peacekeepers would be backfitted into the silos occupied by Minuteman IIIs from 1974 to 1986 of the 400th Strategic Missile Squadron.
 During that time contamination was documented to propose the base to be listed as a superfund site on 7/14/1989.

 In 2002, President George W. Bush set a plan in motion to reduce the country's missile forces from 6,000 to between 1,700 and 2,200.
 Russian president Vladimir Putin agreed to follow a similar plan, signing the Strategic Offensive Reductions Treaty.
-As part of this reduction, the "Peacekeeper" missiles were taken off alert and inactivated beginning in 2002 until 16 September 2005.
-Squadrons were inactivated on 19 September 2005.
+As part of this reduction, the Peacekeeper missiles were taken off alert and inactivated beginning in 2002 until 16 September 2005.
+The 400th Missile Squadron was inactivated on 19 September 2005.